DanRoscigno/ElasticCloud-Intro/README.md

 - Philosophy (2 min)
 - Getting started with moving data (2 min)
 - Help with parsing (2 min)

+**Intro** (1 min)
+- Me: I am an SRE at IBM working on the performance and incident services we provide in IBM's Cloud.
+My introduction to Elastic was building Logstash integrations for 31 device types for a bank.
+This was a great gig, and we learned a whole bunch :)

 **Demo** (5 min)